nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 **Example**

 ```
-loxone/0123456789AB/lighting/living-room/ceiling On
+loxone/0123456789AB/lighting/living-room/ceiling/active/cmd On
 ```

-In this example, the command is published for a Miniserver with serial nr `0123456789AB`. `lighting` is the category, the room is `living-room` and the name of the control (switch) is `ceiling`.
-The command is `On`.
+In this example, the command is published for a Miniserver with serial nr `0123456789AB` and the control with name `ceiling` (of type `Switch`), assigned to category `lighting`, and room `living-room`.
+The state for the switch is called `active`.
+It can be activated sending the command `On`.

 ## FAQ